software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 </dependency>
 ```

 Then, let's start our application and open <http://localhost:8080/v3/api-docs> in a browser.
-We should see the JSON formatted description of our REST API in the Open API format.
+We should see the JSON formatted description of our REST API in the OpenAPI format.
 For a more user-friendly description, the Swagger documentation can be found at <http://localhost:8080/swagger-ui.html>.
 In the Swagger documentation, we can see a documentation for two controllers: the `ReadingRecommendationRestController` controller and the `CategoryRestController` controller.

 Let's have a look at the documentation for the `/api/categories/{id}/recommendations` endpoint under the "category-rest-controller".
 We see all relevant information about the endpoint: the path, path parameters, and an example of the response.
 We can send a test request by clicking the "Try it out" button on the right.
 This is handy while we are exploring an API that we aren't familiar with.